yshp57/dsc-1-02-05-while-loops-break-continue-online-ds-pt-100118/README.md

 # While Loops, Break and Continue

 ## Introduction

-After writing seemingly endless for loops to iterate over collections or just perform an operation for a given amount of iterations, we must be asking ourselves if there is a better way?
-Or asking ourselves if there is a way to have a loop **without** a collection to iterate over?
+Earlier in the course, we learned hot to iterate over collections.
+But is there is a way to have a loop **without** a collection to iterate over?
 Well, another way to create a loop is with **while** loops.
 We can use a while loop to perform the same action over and over until a condition is no longer `True`.
 We don't even need an *iterable* or collection to iterate over.
 We can just define a condition and perform the given code block until the condition is no longer `True`.
 Pretty cool, right?

 Or what if we would like to have a loop that stops at a certain point?
 Let's say we only want to collect half of the elements of a list, or stop a list once we find the first matching element?
 To perform operations like these we'll need `break` and `continue` statements.
 These statements **control the flow** of our loops and will help us make our loops even more effective.

 ## Objectives
+You will be able to:
 * Use a break and continue statements inside a loop
 * Understand, explain and use while loops